takiyu/tinyndarray/README.md

 # TinyNdArray

-Single Header NdArray of NumPy Implementation in C++.
+Single Header C++ Implementation of NumPy NdArray.

+I look forward to your pull-request.

 ## Requirement